-VZ vaccine is about 94% effective after 1 dose and about 98% effective after 2 doses.
+The protection is about 94% after 1 dose and about 98% after 2 doses.

-VZ vaccine is offered to students in grades 1 to 9 who have not had chickenpox or the recommended doses of VZ vaccine.
-Information about the disease and the vaccine will be sent home to the parent or guardian.
-If you want your child to get the vaccine, you must fill out the consent form and return it to the school.
+Students in Grades 1 to 9 who haven’t had chickenpox or the recommended doses can get the VZ vaccine in school.
+Parents and guardians will get information about chickenpox and the vaccine.
+If you want your child to get the vaccine in school, you must fill out the consent form and return it to the school.

-Reactions to the vaccine are usually mild and go away in a few days.
-Reactions may happen up to 6 weeks after immunization.
+There can be side effects from the VZ vaccine.
+They tend to be mild and go away in a few days, but side effects can happen up to 6 weeks after having this vaccine.
 They may include:

-It is important to stay at the clinic for 15 minutes after immunization because people can have a rare but serious allergic reaction (anaphylaxis).
-If anaphylaxis happens, you will be given medicine to treat the symptoms.
+It’s important to stay at the clinic for 15 minutes after your vaccine.
+Some people may have a rare but serious allergic reaction anaphylaxis.
+If anaphylaxis happens, you will get medicine to treat the symptoms.

 You may not be able to have the vaccine if you:

-You need to wait 1 month after this vaccine before trying to get pregnant.
+If you’re planning to get pregnant, you need to wait 1 month after having this vaccine before you start trying to get pregnant.

 This material is for information purposes only.
 It should not be used in place of medical advice, instruction, or treatment.
 If you have questions, talk with your doctor or appropriate healthcare provider.
 This information may be printed and distributed without permission for non-profit, education purposes.
 The content on this page may not be changed without consent of the author.
 Contact email@example.com.